microsoft/go-infra/cmd/git-go-patch/README.md

 error: patch failed: src/[...].go:329
 ```

-To fix this, follow the process to make changes to a patch file.
+To fix this, follow the first two steps of the process to make changes to a patch file.
 While running `git go-patch apply`, you will see the patch failure error appear, with extra instructions about how to use `git am` to resolve it.
 Then:

 1. Make sure your terminal is inside the submodule.
 1. Resolve the conflict.
 There are several ways:
    1. Run `git am -3`.
 This performs a 3-way merge, and leaves merge conflict markers in the files for manual or tool-assisted fixing.
    1. Run `git am --reject`.
 This creates a `.rej` file for each file that couldn't be patched, containing the failed chunks for you to apply manually.
+   1. Use your IDE, Git GUI, or another graphical merge tool to resolve the conflict.
+An `am` conflict behaves much like a `merge` conflict.
    1. Redo the change from scratch.
    1. See [`git am` documentation](https://git-scm.com/docs/git-am) for more information.
 1. Stage your fixes.
 1. Run `git am --continue` to create the fixed-up commit.
 1. If there are more conflicts, go back to step 2.
+(The `git am --continue` command will tell you.)
 1. Run `git go-patch extract` to save the fixes to your repository's patch files.

 When creating a commit with the fixed patch files, make sure not to include the submodule change.